maciejmikosik/testory/doc/tutorial.md

     thenReturned();
     then(list.isEmpty());

-If you can't use lambdas (you do not use java8), this looks like better alternative that using expanded anonymous classes.
+If you can't use lambdas (you do not use java8), this looks like better alternative than using expanded anonymous classes.
 However there is a downside, because not all types are proxiable (for example final classes).
 In that case, `when` returns `null` and you get `NullPointerException`.
 Also final methods are not proxied, which results in unpredictable behavior.